premchander-revature/interviewquestions/.NET FULL STACK/Nodejs.md

 - Streams are objects that enable you to read data or write data continuously.
 - There are four types of streams:
   - Readable – Used for reading operations.
-  - Writable − Used for write operations.
+  - Writable − Used for writing operations.
-  - Duplex − Can be used for both reading and write operations.
+  - Duplex − Can be used for both reading and writing operations.
   - Transform − A type of duplex stream where the output is computed based on input.

 </blockquote>